dantheman454/MyGenome/README.md

 ### Transferring Data to the MCC Supercomputer

-To move your processed data onto the MCC supercomputer:
+To move data onto the MCC supercomputer:

 1. Login to the MCC Supercomputer:
    ```bash